RaheemIqbal1/GettingCleaningData_Proj1/README.md

     * Number of features (columns) in the first data set 'xData' : 563;  Number of samples/observations (rows): 10299

-    * No missing data was found, i.e. no NA�s we present in 'xData'
+    * No missing data was found, i.e. no NAs we present in 'xData'

     * 84 duplicate column names were found in the data set 'xData'.
 This means a total of 146 columns could create conflict.

-    * Column name contained characters such as �()�,  �,�  and �-�
+    * Column name contained characters such as ()  ,  -

     * Out of 563, 561 features are numeric type.
 Column no 562 and 563 (Subject, Activity) are of factor type in the 'xData'

-    * There are 86 columns with the word 'mean' and 'std' in the feature names of 'xData'
+    * There are 86 columns with the word 'mean' and 'std' in the feature names of xData

     * The final tidy data set 'aggrData' with column averages contains 180 rows and 88 columns including the 'Activity' and 'Subject' columns